tshr/dfa/README.md

-DFA.rb
+dfa.rb
 ======

-Class to create deterministic finite automata.
-Just pass in the states, whether they are accept or start states, and a hash representing the transition function, and it returns an object that tests strings for whether they result in an accept state.
+Class to create deterministic finite automata (DFA).
+Pass in the states, whether they are accept or start states, and a hash representing the transition function, and it returns an object that tests strings for whether they result in an accept state.

 Example
 -------